-Please see Channel Configuration (configtxgen) for a complete description of this tool's functionality.
+Please see Channel Configuration (configtxgen) for a complete description of the use of this tool.

-The orderer block is the Genesis Block for the ordering service, and the channel configuration transaction file is broadcast to the orderer at Channel creation time.
+The orderer block is the Genesis Block for the ordering service, and the channel transaction file is broadcast to the orderer at Channel creation time.
 The anchor peer transactions, as the name might suggest, specify each Org's Anchor Peer on this channel.